tp1de/ioBroker.ems-esp/README.md

 Since v 0.9.0 there are statistics states within the objects.
 The polling time read duration for ems-esp and/or km200 gateway are shown.
 Additionally the number of boiler starts per hour / 24 hours and the boiler utilization per hour (0-100%).
-If values are filled the boiler efficiency can be calculated based on average boiler temp: (boiler temp + return temp) / 2
+If values are filled the boiler efficiency can be calculated based on average boiler temp: (boiler temp + return temp) / 2.
+Since return temp is not available anymore in km200 the return temp is calculated with boilertemp -10 °C when no ems-esp is available.

 For future use (under development) a controls section is created.
-This is not used yet in v 0.9.0.
+This is not used yet in v 0.9.1.

 ## Changelog